 Divorce is rarely simple, but when business ownership and private investments are involved, the complexities multiply.
 Unlike dividing household items or liquid assets, these situations require a nuanced approach and specialized expertise.
-This post aims to demystify some of the key considerations when navigating these financial aspects of a divorce.
+This chapter aims to demystify these financial aspects of a divorce.

 What do we mean by “private investments”?

-Although a very general term, in this context, we use "private investments" to describe any investment owned within the marriage that lacks a readily available, public valuation.
+Although a general term, we use "private investments" in this context to describe any investment owned within the marriage that lacks a readily available, public valuation.
 Think rental properties, investments in private equity, hedge funds, or private real estate partnerships.
 These contrast with public stocks, whose values are transparent and updated daily on regulated markets.
-Importantly, we’re also focusing on passive ownership when we use this term, where neither spouse actively manages nor controls the business entity.
+Importantly, private investments involve passive ownership, where neither spouse actively manages nor controls the business entity.

 Value of Private Investments

 The good news is, in many cases, the sponsor of an investment often provides estimated values at regular intervals.
 For example, hedge funds and private equity funds may provide valuations on a quarterly basis.
 This is also generally true for private real estate investment funds and partnerships.
-If you or your spouse own these types of investments, the first place to start is by inquiring with the sponsoring company to ask for the most recent valuation information.
+If you or your spouse own these types of investments, the first place to seek out valuation information is the sponsoring company.

 Value of a Business